 Basics: Price structures of IoT and M2M plans

 One-off fees for the purchase of IoT SIM cards, monthly basic fees, activation fees and more - M2M and IoT SIM cards incur different costs than a standard SIM card in a smartphone.
-In addition to an online portal, which is usually maintained for the management of IoT SIMs, remote access options, e.g. via VPN, and the ability to access a data pool, the support requirements on the customer side are often higher.
-Each provider of IoT SIM cards factors these costs into their offers in their own way.
+In addition to an online portal, which is usually maintained for the management of IoT SIMs, remote access options, e.g. via VPN, and the option to access a data pool, the support requirements on the customer side are often higher.
+Each provider of IoT SIM cards takes these costs into account in their offers in their own way.

 On the provider side, there are also the framework agreements with different network operators so that their M2M SIMs can use different mobile networks at all.
 Without these agreements, IoT SIM cards can neither roam cheaply nor enable end devices to connect to data from anywhere.
 These agreements are fixed for a specific term, after which the conditions are renegotiated.
 However, depending on the contract design, a network operator can also make cost adjustments during the validity period of the prepaid product.
 And it is precisely in these adjustments that the greatest risk lies dormant, both for providers and users of M2M prepaid tariffs.